 With Dynatrace version 1.158+, the Dynatrace AI can detect the metrics change point, which makes it possible to identify the root cause of a problem, without triggering events or setting manual thresholds.
 All you need to do is feed Dynatrace with topology and metrics.
 The Dynatrace AI takes care of the rest.

 Dynatrace automatically learns your application’s baseline performance and detects response-time degradation and error rate increases within your application environment.
 Additional infrastructure performance problems help you in resolving issues before customers are impacted.
 Once created, Dynatrace uses AI to determine the root of the problem, analyzing all layers of your application's terabytes of data.

 You can either create problems based on a metric threshold violation using a simple JSON definition or you can use the PYTHON API to raise performance, availability, error, and resource contention type of problems.
 Some technologies expose information about their own events.
 In such a case, you can map events to appropriate Dynatrace problems or events.
-Dynatrace treats ActiveGate plugin-raised problems in exactly the same way as internally generated problems.
+Dynatrace treats ActiveGate extension-raised problems in exactly the same way as internally generated problems.
 To learn more about Dynatrace problems and events, see Problems.

 Enhance Dynatrace root cause analysis

-With ActiveGate plugins you can send events.
+With ActiveGate extensions you can send events.
 Events don’t raise problems.
 They enhance Dynatrace root cause analysis.
 Dynatrace AI determines whether an event can be responsible for a problem.
 You can feed Dynatrace with an info, deployment or annotation event.
 You can forward a technology exposed event to Dynatrace.
 For more information, see Problems and events.

-With Dynatrace version 1.158+, the Dynatrace AI is capable of finding root causes in metrics that are provided by plugins, even without an event.
+With Dynatrace version 1.158+, the Dynatrace AI is capable of finding root causes in metrics that are provided by extensions, even without an event.
 The Dynatrace AI can also detect metric change points and correlate them to problems.